|Revisions outlined below:

 Qualifying circumstances representative of age, emergency, total body hypothermia, and controlled hypotension should be reported under codes 99100, 99116, 99135 and 99140.
 These procedures are classified as Status B codes and are not reimbursable.

 Physical Status Units

 No allowance is made by BCBSND for physical status, represented by modifiers P1-P6.

 No allowance is made by BCBSND for position units

-The Plan uses the following guidelines to adjudicate claims for the administration of anesthesia prior to the postponement of surgery:
+The following guidelines are used to adjudicate claims for the administration of anesthesia prior to the postponement of surgery:

 Modifier 73 – Discontinued out-patient hospital/ambulatory surgery center (ASC) procedure prior to the administration of anesthesia

 Note: Anesthesia billed with modifier 73 is not applicable for professional billing and will be denied.

 Monitoring Services Performed in Conjunction with the Administration of Anesthesia

 The reporting of anesthesia services is appropriate by or under the responsible supervision of a physician.
 These services may include but are not limited to general, regional, supplementation of local anesthesia, or other supportive services to afford the patient the anesthesia care deemed optimal by the anesthesiologist or CRNA during any procedure.
 Providers using a sedation scale must ensure the code reported directly reflects the level of sedation provided to the patient in accordance with correct coding.